AppsFlyerSDK/appsflyer-unity-adrevenue-connector/README.md

 ## <a id="installation"> 📲 Installation

-   This plugin requires minumium AppsFlyer Unity plugin version >= 4.22.x.
+   This plugin requires minimum AppsFlyer Unity plugin version >= 4.22.x.

 > ⚠️ There are breaking changes when upgrading from version 1.x to 2.x <br> Starting from v2.x, the plugin uses the The External Dependency Manager for Unity. <br> To support these changes first remove all the files from v1.x and only after that add the v2.x unity package.